Andy-Woo/Restaurant-App/README.md

 A Simple Restaurant Reservation System using `Mongo DB`, `Express JS`, `Angular JS`, and `Node JS` i.e. *Mean Stack* along with `HTML5`, `CSS3` and `Bootstarp 3`.

+## Description
+When the app loads after going to `localhost:3000/` the default **Home Page** appears.
+It only tells you a brief overview of the app along with its *Navigation Structure*.

+    After clicking of the **Restaurant** tab the *Restaurant page* will open where *Onboarding of New Restaurant*  can be done using the *Add Restaurant* section.
+There a new Restaurant along with its *Name, Location, Cuisine offered* and *Capacity with table number* can be added.
+After adding the new restaurant it will appear at the *left panel* of the page along with other existing Restaurants.

+    From the *Left Panel* an existing restaurant can be *deleted/ modified to increase/ decrease its table Capacity.* After clicking the **Edit** button showing at the right side of the its name in the listing of restaurants the *Edit a Restaurant Section* will appear.
+Here *addition/ deletion of tables* and *modification of an existing table's capacity* can be done.

 ## Install
 use `npm install` to install all the necessary packages on which our app depends on